AdityaGuhagarkar/adityaguhagarkar.github.io/_pages/about.md

 # About Me

-Hello!
-I am a 4th-year Electrical Engineering student at **IIT Indore**.
-I have a deep passion for **wireless communications**, **vehicular technology**, and the exciting potential of **smart cities**!
-I am driven by a desire to innovate in these fields, aiming to contribute to the development of smarter, more connected urban environments.
+I am a Master’s student in **Electrical and Computer Engineering (ECE)** at the **University of Michigan**, with a strong passion for **wireless communications**, **5G/6G physical layer (L1)**, **AI-native Radio Access Networks (AI-RAN)**, and **vehicular networks**.
+I’m driven by the goal of designing communication systems that are fast, reliable, and intelligent—paving the way for the future of **smart cities** and connected mobility.

-### 🎓 Academic Interests
+## 🎓 Academic & Research Interests
-My academic journey has led me to specialize in cutting-edge areas like:
-- **Wireless Communications**: Exploring technologies to enable fast, reliable connections across devices and vehicles.
-- **Vehicular Technology**: Developing systems that enhance vehicular networks and support safe, efficient transportation.
+My academic journey lies at the intersection of signal processing, optimization, and machine learning for next-generation wireless systems.
+My key interests include:
+- **5G/6G Physical Layer (L1)** – Developing PHY layer technologies such as link adaptation, beamforming, MIMO, and signal processing for high-capacity, low-latency networks.
+- **AI-Native RAN (AI-RAN)** – Applying machine learning to optimize and automate radio access networks for enhanced performance and adaptability.
+- **Vehicular Networks** – Enabling connected and autonomous mobility with ultra-reliable low-latency communication (URLLC) and robust network design.
-- **Smart Cities**: Contributing to infrastructure that seamlessly connects devices, vehicles, and people, paving the way for sustainable, intelligent urban living.
+- **Smart Cities** – Building intelligent infrastructure that integrates vehicles, devices, and people for sustainable, connected urban ecosystems.

-Beyond my studies, I am actively involved in research and hands-on projects, often sharing my insights at conferences and working on real-world applications.
+I completed my undergraduate degree in **Electrical Engineering from IIT Indore**, where I was actively involved in research, published at international conferences, and collaborated with leading academic groups.

-### ♟️ A Chess Enthusiast
+## ♟️ Chess – A Strategic Foundation
-Chess has been a significant part of my life since childhood, and I'm honored to play at the international level with a **FIDE rating of 2046**.
-Chess has instilled in me a strategic mindset and a love for problem-solving that complements my academic and professional ambitions.
+I’ve been a competitive chess player since childhood, with a **FIDE rating of 2046** at the international level.
+Chess has deeply influenced my problem-solving approach—teaching me to think strategically, adapt quickly, and approach challenges with foresight and precision.

-### 🏞️ Trekking the Great Outdoors
-When I’m not immersed in academics or strategizing on the chessboard, you’ll likely find me **trekking in the mountains**.
-As an avid trekker, I’m always ready for the next adventure in the Himalayas or other high-altitude destinations.
-The tranquility and challenge of the outdoors fuel my drive and remind me of the importance of balance.

-### 🎸 Sports and Music Lover
-I believe in a well-rounded life!
-Alongside my academic pursuits and trekking adventures, I enjoy **playing sports** and **jamming to soft rock music**.
-Whether it’s on the field or with my favorite playlists, these activities are essential to keeping me energized and grounded.
+## 🏞️ Trekking – A Pursuit of Resilience
+When not solving engineering problems, you’ll often find me in the mountains.
+I’ve completed multiple high-altitude treks in the **Himalayas**, where the mental endurance and adaptability required reflect the same mindset I bring to research and problem-solving.

+## ⚽ Sports & Balance
+I strongly believe in maintaining balance beyond academics.
+Whether on the field or the trail, sports and physical activity have been a constant source of discipline, focus, and energy throughout my journey.

 ---

-Thank you for visiting my Website!
-Feel free to connect with me to discuss wireless communications, vehicular technology, smart cities, or even chess strategies and trekking routes.
-Looking forward to collaborating and connecting with like-minded individuals!
+Thank you for visiting my website!
+I’m always open to conversations about **wireless systems, PHY design, AI-RAN, vehicular networks**, or even **chess strategies and trekking adventures**.
+Looking forward to connecting and collaborating!